Unveiling the Mysteries of the Light-Dependent Reactions: A thorough look

 -

 Ferredoxin (Fd): After excitation in PSI, the electron is passed to ferredoxin (Fd), a soluble iron-sulfur protein located on the stromal side of the thylakoid membrane.
-Fd plays a pivotal role in reducing NADP+ to NADPH, the reducing agent required for the Calvin cycle.
+Fd plays a critical role in reducing NADP+ to NADPH, the reducing agent required for the Calvin cycle.

 -